Generative Modeling by Inclusive Neural Random Fields with Applications in Image Generation and Anomaly Detection: The inclusive-NRF approach

 So instead of using the exact gradient $\frac{\partial}{\partial z} \log p(z;\lambda)$ as shown in Eq. (\ref{eq:grad-x-h}) in our case, we develop a tractable biased stochastic gradient $\Delta(z;\lambda)$ as follows:

-where $h^*$ is an approximate sample from $q_\phi(h^*|x)$ obtained by one or more steps of LD from $(h,x)$.
+where $h^*$ is an approximate sample from $q_\phi(h^*|x)$ obtained by running one step of LD from $(h,x)$.
 Remarkably, as we show in Algorithm \ref{alg:model-sampling}, the starting point $(h^{(0)}, x^{(0)})$ for the SGLD/SGHMC recursions is obtained from an ancestral sampling from $ q_\phi(h,x)$.
 Thus at step $l=1$, $h^{(0)}$ is already a sample from $q_\phi(h|x^{(0)})$ given $x^{(0)}$, and we can directly use $h^{(0)}$ as $h^{(0)*}$ without running the inner LD sampling.
 Afterwards, for $l > 1$, the conditional distribution of $h^{(l-1)}$ given $x^{(l-1)}$ is close to $q_\phi(h|x^{(l-1)})$, though strictly not.
 We could run one or more steps of LD to obtain $h^{(l-1)*}$ to reduce the bias in the stochastic gradient estimator.

 With the above stochastic gradients in Eq. (\ref{eq:stochastic-grad}), the sampling step in Algorithm \ref{alg:learning-NRF-IAG} can be performed by running $|\mathcal{M}|$ parallel chains, each chain being executed by running finite steps of SGLD/SGHMC with tractable gradients w.r.t. both $x$ and $h$, as shown in Algorithm \ref{alg:model-sampling}.
-Intuitively, the generator first gives a proposal $(x',h')$, and then the system follows the gradients of $p_\theta(x)$ and $q_\phi(h,x)$ (w.r.t. $x$ and $h$ respectively) to revise $(x',h')$ to $(x,h)$.
+Intuitively, the auxiliary generator first gives a proposal $(x',h')$, and then the system follows the gradients of $p_\theta(x)$ and $q_\phi(h,x)$ (w.r.t. $x$ and $h$ respectively) to revise $(x',h')$ to $(x,h)$.
 The gradient terms pull samples moving to low energy region of the random field and adjust the latent code of the generator, while the noise term brings randomness.
-In this manner, we obtain Markov chain samples from $p_\theta(x) q_\phi(h|x)$.
+In this manner, we obtain Markov chain samples in the augmented space defined by $p_\theta(x) q_\phi(h|x)$.
+Finally note that, as discussed before, finite steps in Eq. (\ref{eq:SGLD-specific})-(\ref{eq:h-LD}) in applying SGLD/SGHMC sampling from $p_\theta(x) q_\phi(h|x)$ will produce biased estimates of the gradients in Eq. (\ref{eq:jrf_unsup_gradient}) for NRF learning.
+We did not find this to pose problems to the SGD optimization in practice, as similarly found in \cite{cd,bornschein2014reweighted,Kuleshov2017NeuralVI}, which work with biased gradient estimators.